sudhay23/AgreeFast-DocuSign-Unlocked/README.md

 ## Technologies used

 - **Docusign Connect** for seamlessly integrating the envelopes before and after signing into our platform.
+- **Docusign eSignature API** for enabling the **QuickSign** feature on 'Agreefast' which helps users sign envelopes quickly right from within our platform.
 - **Docusign Navigator** was also experimented with and 'Agreefast' is built to readily support **Docusign Navigator** when the **Upload Agreement API** is made publically available as mentioned in the Docusign Developer documentation.
 - **NextJS** for the React based frontend web application
 - **OpenAI API** for LLMs